Killertamagotchi/WebPShop/README.md

 Current plug-in version: WebPShop 0.4.3

+**Disclaimer: WebPShop is no longer maintained.**

 WebPShop is a Photoshop module for opening and saving WebP images, including animations.

 **Important note: [Photoshop 23.2 and newer natively supports WebP](https://helpx.adobe.com/photoshop/kb/support-webp-image-format.html).**
-However some features such as preview at encoding and animations are missing.
-WebPShop can still be installed and used for these use cases and/or for Photoshop 23.1 and below.
+However some features such as preview at encoding and animations are missing in Photoshop 23.2.
+WebPShop can still be installed and used for these use cases or for Photoshop 23.1 and some earlier versions.

 Please look at the files LICENSE and CONTRIBUTING in the "docs" folder before using the contents of this repository or contributing.